 Not skilled, not confident or just not sure about content?

-A professional designer may be able to help you with content depending on their skill set.
+Most professional graphic designers will be able to help you with content depending on their skill set.
 If not, they are usually well connected with copywriters, public relations and marketing associates who can assist you with content development.